Problems with bees and wasps

 - The Bumblebee Conservation Trust explains when and how you could move a bumblebee nest.
 The trust offers the following advice:

-- There is more help to identify bees from the Bumblebee Conservation Trust including details of an iPhone app.
+- There is more help to identify bees from the Bumblebee Conservation Trust online or through the Bumblebee Conservation Tuest facebook page.

 Thinner-looking compared to a bumblebee, with chocolate brown and yellow stripes with a slightly furry top half with dark yellow hair.
 Live in hives but sometimes swarms escape.
 These are important pollinators and should not be killed unless essential for public safety.
 They can form large nests within cavity walls, lofts, sheds hedges and trees etc. A colony can have up to 40,000 bees and a swarm can contain up to 20,000 bees.
 General advice should be to ‘leave them alone’

 - Considerable numbers of honey bees can be attracted to plants which are in flower.
 This is their normal behaviour to 'forage' and collect nectar and pollen.
 Foraging bees should pose no problem and should be left alone.

 - At certain times of the year honey bees can ‘swarm’.
 Swarms can be triggered by weather conditions, or caused when the size of the hive becomes too large or its safety is threatened.
 Find out more about honey bee swarms here.
 Beekeepers can assist if you have a swarm.

 - Find out more about honey bees at: The British Beekeepers Association